Hendrix-CS/csci322/projects/06-assembler.md

     - Note that the test cases for this project are **not** automated!
-      You will need to manually test each of your assembled programs (using the provided CPU emulator) to make sure they work and are identical to those produced by the provided assembler.
+      You will need to manually test each of your assembled programs to make sure they work and are identical to those produced by the provided assembler.
+You can run the `.hack` files produced by your assembler in the CPU emulator.
+To test that the `.hack` files output by your assembler are identical to those produced by the nand2tetris assembler, see the end of Chapter 6 for an explanation of how to use the provided assembler to load both the original `.asm` file as well as your assembler's output `.hack` file and test that the results are identical.

     - You are strongly encouraged to complete your assembler in phases; in each phase, implement just enough to get the